-Electrical services
+Electrical Services

-- 102. Transmission lines should be located within existing corridors, which shall be utilized for multiple purposes to the greatest extent possible. - 103.
-Substations and power facilities shall be landscaped, and the site plan shall be approved by the Planning Commission.
+- 93. Transmission lines should be located within existing corridors, which shall be utilized for multiple purposes to the greatest extent possible. - 94.
+Substations and power facilities shall be landscaped.
 GOAL 12: TRANSPORTATION

 To provide and encourage a safe, convenient, and economic transportation system.